SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/DataMiner_Agents/Configuring_a_DMA/Configuration_of_DataMiner_processes.md

 If you do so, DataMiner will start up a separate SLProtocol process for every protocol that is used.
 That way, each SLProtocol process will only contain elements sharing the same protocol.
 This will make it much easier to pinpoint any protocol-related issues that might arise.

 > [!WARNING]
-> Never use this option in a production environment without having consulted Skyline Tech Support.
+> Never use this option in a production environment.
+Again, this feature is meant for testing/debugging purposes only.

 To have separate SLProtocol processes created for every protocol being used, do the following.